Frood-for-Thought/Transforming-and-Analyzing-Data-with-SQL-Project/starting_with_data.md

 -- Now the missing revenue values have an approximate revenue value added if they are NULL.
 -- The CTE visitid_missing_revenue is joined to fill in the missing revenue values in analytics -- using the revenue values calculated in the CTE.
-SELECT an.visitid, an.units_sold, an.unit_price, an.revenue,
+SELECT DISTINCT an.visitid, an.units_sold, an.unit_price, an.revenue,
 	CASE
 		WHEN an.units_sold IS NULL
 			THEN NULL